Eckohaus/Angular_Momentum_Reaction_Engine/General/Technology_Zit/Lambda/Delta_Key/Readme.md

 ###### So representations of numbers.
 In simple terms.
 Become invisible or indivisible, within CPU central processing Units.
 ###### Wow !
 How'd you get so big ...
 You big ... greedy ... fuck ...
 You.

-#### Bank said to Tech, and with the wink of a wonky eye, Tech turned around and said "now lets vectorize that shit".
+###### Bank said to Tech, and with the wink of a wonky and yet goverment orientated eye.

+#### Tech turned around and said "now lets vectorize that shit"...
+And so they did.

 ###### A vector statement is equal to infinite.
+A series of non-destcructive subdivsional calculations, which can propagate forever.
 What problems could ever possibly occur.

 ###### Technology is not chemistry
 ###### And Banks are not time